Skip to main content

 Please note that completion of an IELP program will not guarantee you admission to any college or university, including the University of Washington.

-Schedule an appointment with an international student advisor to learn more about the transfer application process and to get tips for finding the right university for you.
+Schedule an appointment with an international student adviser to learn more about the transfer application process and to get tips for finding the right university for you.

 Admission to the University of Washington